owulveryck/blog/content/post/google-video-1.md

 ## Preparing the request

 To actually use the API, we need to perform a POST request.
-The payload is a simple json file where we specify:
+The payload is a simple JSON file where we specify:

 * the URI of the video file to process
-* and array of features to use amongs: Shot change detection and/or label detetection
+* an array of features to use among: Shot change detection and/or label detection

 Here is my payload.
 I want both features for my test: